 When To Replace Your Water Softener

-You might not be able to immediately tell if your motor is not working.
+You might not be able to immediately tell if your motor stopped working.
 A simple way to check is to open your water softener and check the motor.
-Depending on which brand you have, this is a fairly simple task.
-To get an idea of how to do this, check out this video!
+Depending on which brand you have, this is a fairly simple repair.
+Here are a few ways to check if your water softener’s motor is still working: